 Sure, the weather is great outside right now, but that doesn't mean that now isn't the time to start planning for the winter snow that is just around the corner.
 Bummer, yeah I know!

 Winter is a period when time slows down and laziness sets in.
 It can be easy to blame your laziness on the weather and kick back and stay indoors but your body is not going to be easy on you just because it’s cold outside.
 We often sit through the season and find ourselves completely out of shape at the end of winter.
 Well, it doesn’t have to be that way.
 Winter can be a great opportunity to engage in an activity that you usually won’t be able to indulge in.

 If you've formed an opinion of what snowshoe running is from reading the title, you are probably right.
 Snowshoe running is basically running on snow.
 You might also have concluded that it is a ridiculous idea.
 Walking on snow alone can be quite the challenge with your feet sinking in, and we concur.
 A small investment however, would do the trick.
-Running snowshoes are specially designed shoes meant for running on snow.
+Running snowshoes are specially designed snowshoes meant for running on snow.
 These shoes are built with a larger surface area to help you prod through snow rapidly without falling into a snowy mess every few feet.
 However you still need some great athletic shoes to strap into the frame such as the Ghost 8 over on Runnerclick.

 Running snowshoes are different from typical snowshoes because they are built with more focus on running.
 They are developed with special light-weight materials such as aluminum as well as straps and buckles to ensure that the shoe does not come off easily.
 It is also designed using a number of physics concepts to help you propel yourself forward easier.